 The Parable of the Persistent Widow and Crooked Judge

 Jesus encourages us to pray without giving up.
 Just like how the widow went out of her way to seek justice.
 She didn’t have money to pay the judge, but she got what she wanted because of her persistence.
 (Luke 18:7)

 Pharisee and the Tax Collector

-God is more pleased to those who humble themselves and ask for His mercy, than those who are too entitled with their right deeds.
+God is more pleased with those who humble themselves and ask for His mercy, than those who are too entitled with their right deeds.
 (Luke 18:14b)

 The Parable of the Rich Fool